-It’s got a smaller footprint than full-size sedans like the Chevy Impala and Toyota Avalon – but nearly as much room inside – and for a lot less money, too.
+It’s got a smaller footprint than full-size sedans like the Chevy Impala and Toyota Avalon – but nearly as much room inside.
+And more room than mid-sized cars in this segment such as the Toyota Camry.

 It’s also the only car in this class with German prestige-car kinship.